 1 suburb is currently priced higher than the city of Wilmington.

 Rent growth in Wilmington over the past year has been on the rise.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Wilmington rent prices appear to be relatively affordable for local residents.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Wilmington average rent prices appear to be relatively affordable for local residents.

 The price for a Wilmington one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.